 Deposit & Withdrawals

 Ladbrokes follow the same format as other bookmakers when it comes to the handling of money.
 There is not charge to deposit or withdraw, and the standard 3-5 days wait to process any winnings into your account is in place.
 Both include the minimum of £5, though you can only withdraw up to £30,000, whereas you can deposit £99,999.
 Their website has a clear and concise FAQ on this specific section should any questions be unanswered.
+On our site you will also find information about Ladbrokes bonus and Ladbrokes mobile app.

 The customer service is also a nice feature of all online betting outlets, though Ladbrokes seem to have this well under control.
 It is extremely easy to access as compared to others, with a clear arrangement of buttons in the top right corner of the page.
 However, finding the live chat was a little bit tougher, having to end up Googling to find the designated place.
 Other than that, once with an advisor, queries are solved quickly and efficiently.